aab222/sample_codes/README.md

 **MCMC_17_params.py:**
 ---
-This research code is used in combination with calc_sb_evol.py to generate random parameters in the rotational evolution models, and assess the goodness of fit using the tau squared statistic, which assesses the fit in two dimensions (rotation period and mass).
+This research code is used in combination with calc_sb_evol.py.
+It generates random parameters with which the rotational evolution models are generated, and then assesses the goodness of fit of the resulting model using the tau squared statistic.
+This statistic assesses the fit in two dimensions (rotation period and mass).
 An example of the resulting parameter space explored (varying only 3 parameters in the model) is shown in the corner plot below, which shows the correlations between each of the parameters and a 1d histogram of the samples drawn from the probability distribtuion.

 <p align="center">
  <img style='vertical-align:middle;' src="PMD.png" alt="drawing" width="400"/>